Constructive quasi-uniform sequences over triangles: Introduction

 In this paper, we focus on triangular domains and study the construction of point sets and sequences with small or bounded mesh ratios.
+Our primary interest is in extensible constructions, namely in sequences whose initial segment of $n$ points has a controlled mesh ratio for all $n\ge 2$, rather than in the one-shot generation of a single $n$-point set.
+For such sequences, the aforementioned argument applies: the mesh ratio bound of $2$ is the best possible result that can be achieved.
 The triangle is a fundamental building block in computational science and engineering, appearing ubiquitously in areas such as mesh generation in computer graphics \cite{KCS98,SZL92}, finite element analysis \cite{BA76,C78}, and earth and space sciences \cite{SGFKKT07}.
 An arbitrary shaped triangle exhibits features such as asymmetry and boundary anisotropy, which make the construction and analysis of high-quality point sets more challenging than in highly symmetric domains.
+A canonical example arises in computational fluid dynamics, where ``skinny'' triangles with high aspect ratios are essential to resolve sharp gradients in boundary layers \cite{Ape99}, making accurate interpolation over such anisotropic elements crucial.
 To the best of the authors’ knowledge, the design of point sets with provably small mesh ratio bounds on arbitrary triangles, as well as the performance evaluation of low-discrepancy point sets for practical tasks like interpolation in this setting, has not yet been fully addressed in the literature.